Roland Koch: Political career

-From 1983 until 1987 he was vice-chair of the federal youth organization of the CDU.
+From 1983 until 1987, Koch served as vice-chair of the federal youth organization of the CDU.

-In 1987 Koch was elected to the legislature of Hessen.
+In the 1987 state elections, Koch was elected to the State Parliament of Hesse.
 From 1989 until 1997 he was also a member of the Main-Taunus district council and parliamentary leader of the local CDU group.
 In 1991 he became vice-chair of the CDU parliamentary group, and in 1993 its chair.
 Until then Koch had been a city council member in his hometown of Eschborn.

-From 1998 onward, he was chair of the Hessian CDU.
+From 1998 onward, Koch was chair of the CDU in Hesse.

-Minister-President of Hesse, 1999-2010
+Minister-President of Hesse, 1999–2010

 In the state elections in 1999, the CDU began collecting signatures to document the resistance in the population to plans of the federal government to make dual citizenship easier for foreigners to obtain.
 Because some people viewed this as "collecting signatures against foreigners", this campaign was portrayed as "xenophobic".
 Koch won the election and displaced the incumbent, Hans Eichel.
 Under his leadership, the CDU achieved the best result for the party there in 60 years.

 In 2003, Koch and Peer Steinbrück, the Social Democrat premier of North Rhine Westphalia, together drew up a plan to reduce tax breaks and subsidies, including those on coal by 12 percent over several years.
 The subsidies were a particularly sensitive issue in North Rhine-Westphalia, where most of the coal mines are located.

 Ahead of the 2004 German presidential election, Koch publicly endorsed Wolfgang Schäuble as the Christian Democrats’s candidate to succeed incumbent President Johannes Rau.

 Under the leadership of party chairwoman Angela Merkel, Koch was elected vice-chairman of the CDU in November 2006, alongside Jürgen Rüttgers, Annette Schavan and Christian Wulff.
 By 2007, he and Rüttgers, his counterpart from the state of North Rhine-Westphalia, agreed on approving a merger of their respective state-owned banks, WestLB and Landesbank Hessen-Thüringen (Helaba).
 WestLB was eventually broken up in 2012 after years of losses and controversy.

 Prior to the Hesse state election of 2008 Koch was once again accused of using xenophobic tactics by pledging to get tough on youth crime, which is concentrated among immigrant and minority groups.
 In the course of the election he lost his party's majority in the Hessian Parliament, but remained acting Minister President as his SPD challenger Andrea Ypsilanti was unable to form a government.

 Since none of the parties was able to build a majority coalition, they decided to give the voters another chance to produce a workable result.

 In the January 2009 election the FDP made significant gains which allowed Koch to form a conservative-liberal coalition government, reelecting him as the Minister President of the State of Hesse.
 Ahead of the 2009 federal elections, he was tipped as a potential finance or economics minister in a coalition government of CDU/CSU and FDP.

 In his capacity as Minister-President, Koch held various other positions, including the following: